Holenarasipura

-Holenarasipura is a town and taluk in Hassan district of Karnataka.
-The town is situated on the banks of the Hemavati, one of the tributaries of the Kaveri.
+Holenarasipura is a historic town and taluk in Hassan district of Karnataka.
+The town is situated on the banks of the Hemavati River, one of the tributaries of the Kaveri.

+History

+Holenarsipura is named after the Hemavathi River (Hole) and Lord Narasimha (Nara).
+Its origin dates back to the Hoysala empire.
+Local Palegars (Nayakas) ruled this place from 1547 to 1667.
+Kanteerava Narasaraja Wadeyar, the king of Mysore defeated the local chieftain Narasimha Nayaka and it became the part of Wadiyar dynasty.

+Geography

+Holenarsipura sits along the banks of the Hemavathi River, a Tributary of the Kaveri River at an average elevation of 855 meters (2,805 ft) above sea level.
+Located in the southern part of Hassan district, Distance between Holenarsipura and Hassan is 29km.
+Taluk features a tropical semi-arid to transitional climate with average temperatures from 21°C to 32°C, and moderate rainfall.
+Major crops include paddy, ragi, coconut, sugarcane and pulses.

 Demographics

 As of 2011 India census, Holenarasipura had a population of 29,938.
 Males constitute 51% of the population and females 49%.
 It has an average literacy rate of 73%, higher than the national average of 59.5%, with male literacy of 78% and female literacy of 68%.
 11% of the population is under 6 years of age.